NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 6. Calibration works.
 7. Calibration values saved.
 8. Calibration mode unavailable when armed.
+9. Calibration feedback on LCD.
-9. Pushing sticks past calibrated values doesn't result in strange behavior.
+10. Pushing sticks past calibrated values doesn't result in strange behavior.
-10. Zero motor activity at 0 throttle.
+11. Zero motor activity at 0 throttle.
-11. Throttle smoothly controls motor output across full gimbal range.
+12. Throttle smoothly controls motor output across full gimbal range.

 You will lose one point for each day late your solution is.